 Are you filing a federal tax return for the first time?
-Welcome to the world inhabited by 153 million other Americans.
+Welcome to the world inhabited by more than 150 million other Americans.

 1. Get organized: This is something you'll need for all the future tax filing years you have before you.
 You'll be glad you established a good organizational habit from the get-go.

 2. Talk with your parents: If you are a student looking to file your first tax return, don't touch a 1040 until you talk with parents first.
 Y'all need to sort out dependency issues, as well as who would benefit more from claiming education tax breaks for school costs they helped pay.

 3. Decide how to file: Do you send it a paper form?
 Nah.
 You're young and technologically savvy so you're at least going to use tax software.
 Check out Free File.
 This year 14 tax software companies have partnered with the Internal Revenue Service to offer free online tax prep and e-filing.
 But maybe you want personal help on filling out your first-ever return.
 That's cool.
 Just make sure you choose the appropriate -- and a reputable -- tax preparer.

 4. Don't leave money on the table: Again, this is something even veteran taxpayers need to heed.
 But for 1040 newbies, make sure you don't overlook any tax breaks.
 That includes tax-saving workplace benefits, such as 401(k)s or medical spending accounts.